-The Bill:
+The Bill

-H.R.992 James Madison Memorial Commission Act of 2009
+James Madison Memorial Designation Act

 Purpose:

 James Madison was perhaps the wisest of the Founding Fathers of the United States.
-As an author of its Constitution, The Federalist Papers and the Bill of Rights, he provided both the intellectual framework and rigorous analysis that were essential ingredients to organizing the nation's government.
-March 4, 2009 marks the beginning of the bi-centennial of his eight years of service as the fourth President of the United States.
-To commemorate this auspicious period, Americans for Madison has been organized by Hadley Nagel to lead an initiative to celebrate his key role in our nation's formation and refresh the Public's recollection of his insightful thinking.
+As an author of its Constitution, The Federalist Papers and the Bill of Rights, he provided both the intellectual framework and rigorous analysis that were essential ingredients to organizing the nation’s government.
+March 4, 2009 to March 4, 2017 marks the bi-centennial of his eight years of service as the fourth President of the United States.
+To commemorate this auspicious period, Americans for Madison has been organized by Hadley Nagel to lead an initiative to celebrate his key role in our nation’s formation and refresh the Public’s recollection of his insightful thinking.
 Much like his own belief in the ability of the individual to change society, through the enhanced strength and power that comes from organizing a collective effort it is hoped that our bi-centennial effort will empower and further his time-tested ideas to serve the nation as it continues to face the challenges Madison initially contemplated as we grapple with developing yet another two hundred years of American history.

 Project: